The adult salmon quota for the Klamath/Trinity basin is 1,296 in 2020

 On the Trinity side, which will be open to fall-run Chinook salmon fishing Sept.
 1 and run through Dec.
-31, the quota is set at 1,152 adults.
-The quota will be split evenly; 576 adults for the main stem Trinity downstream of the Old Lewiston Bridge to the Highway 299 West bridge at Cedar Flat and 576 adults for the main stem Trinity downstream of the Denny Road bridge at Hawkins Bar to the confluence with the Klamath.
+31, the quota is set at 428 adults.
+The quota will be split evenly; 214 adults for the main stem Trinity downstream of the Old Lewiston Bridge to the Highway 299 West bridge at Cedar Flat and 214 adults for the main stem Trinity downstream of the Denny Road bridge at Hawkins Bar to the confluence with the Klamath.
 The main stem downstream of the Highway 299 Bridge at Cedar Flat to the Denny Road Bridge in Hawkins Bar is closed to all fishing September 1 through December 31.

-Sport Salmon Season: Within the California KMZ, which runs from the CA/OR border south to Horse Mountain.
-The season will run from June 1 straight through September 3.
+Sport Salmon Season: Within the California KMZ, which runs from the CA/OR border south to Horse Mountain, the season will run from June 6 through August 9.
 Fishing will be allowed seven days per week for all salmon except Coho, two fish per day and a minimum size limit of 20 inches total length for Chinook.

-With only 229,432 Sacramento fall Chinook said to be swimming in the ocean, the seasons to our south were a little more restricted this year.
-The area from Horse Mountain south to Point Arena, which includes Shelter Cove and Fort Bragg, will open on June 17 and run through Oct 31.
-The San Francisco area will have the same season opening and closing dates.
-To the north in the Brookings area (Oregon KMZ), the season will open on May 19 and run through Aug.
-26. Fishing will be allowed seven days per week for all salmon except Coho, two fish per day and a minimum size limit of 24 inches total length for Chinook.
+With a robust 473,200 Sacramento fall Chinook said to be swimming in the ocean, the seasons to our south will have a much longer season than last year.
+The area from Horse Mountain south to Point Arena, which includes Shelter Cove and Fort Bragg, will open on May 1 and run through Nov.
+8 The San Francisco area will have the same season opening and closing dates.
+Fishing will be allowed seven days per week for all salmon except Coho, two fish per day and a minimum size limit of 20 total length for Chinook.
+To the north in the Brookings area (Oregon KMZ), the season will open on June 20 and run through Aug.
+7 Fishing will be allowed seven days per week for all salmon except Coho, two fish per day and a minimum size limit of 24 inches total length for Chinook.

 CDFW will again monitor catches of Pacific halibut during the season and provide catch projection updates on the CDFW Pacific halibut webpage, https://www.wildlife.ca.gov/Conservation/Marine/Pacific-Halibut#31670772-in-season-tracking.
 The limit remains at one, with no size restrictions.
 No more than one line with two hooks attached can be used.

-Summary of regulations: The daily bag limit per person is a 10-fish combination.
-Exceptions include three Cabezon, two Canary, and three black rockfish allowed per person as part of their 10-fish bag limit.
+Summary of current regulations, Northern Mgmt.
+Area: As it’s written in the current regulations, the daily bag limit per person is a 10-fish combination.
+Exceptions include three Cabezon, four black rockfish and three Canary allowed per person as part of their 10-fish bag limit.
 Cabezon have a minimum 15-inch size limit and Kelp and/or rock greenlings must be 12-inches.
 The daily bag limit of Lingcod is two per person and they must be 22-inches in length.
 The take and possession of Cowcod, Bronzespotted rockfish, and Yelloweye rockfish will remain prohibited statewide.
 Petrale sole and Starry flounder can be retained year-round at all depths with no size limit.
-For more information about recreational groundfish regulations within the northern mgt. area, please call the hotline at 831-649-2801 or visit https://www.wildlife.ca.gov/Fishing/Ocean/Regulations/Groundfish-Summary#north
+Mendocino Mgmt.
+Area are identical to the Northern Mgmt.
+Area.